JosuaKrause/redipy/README.md

 follow these steps:

 1. Add the signature of the function to `redipy.api.RedisAPI`.
 Adjust as necessary from the redis spec to get a pythonic feel.
+Also, add the signature to `redipy.api.PipelineAPI` but with `None` as return value.
-2. Implement the function in `redipy.redis.conn.RedisConnection`.
+2. Implement the function in `redipy.redis.conn.RedisConnection` and `redipy.redis.conn.PipelineConnection`.
 This should be straightforward as there are not too many changes expected.
 Don't forget to convert bytes into strings via `...decode("utf-8")`.
 3. Add tests to `test/test_sanity.py` to determine the function's behavior in